Frequently asked questions about the Champlain Hudson Power Express.

 Underwater HVDC cables are proven technology in use all over the world, including right in our backyard.
 The Neptune project, for example, safely connects New Jersey and Long Island via an HVDC cable that runs through New York Harbor.

-There are many examples of these projects in operation for more than 60 years.
 The converter stations will have periodic maintenance performed on transformers and other electrical equipment as specified by the manufacturer.
 The cables are monitored on a continuous basis and, unless damage is detected, they are virtually maintenance-free.

 This project is extremely safe, utilizing solid-state cables that are made from well insulated nonflammable materials that do not contain liquids or gels that could leak.
 The HVDC converter stations are also solid state with no flammable fuel—unlike thermal generation stations.
 To minimize the possibility of damage, the HVDC converter stations incorporate electrical protection systems that identify and isolate faults in a fraction of a second.